-Rupert Griffiths is a London-based artist, writer, and cultural geographer.
+Rupert Griffiths is a London-based artist, writer, and cultural geographer and a Visiting Research Fellow in the Department of Sociology at Goldsmiths, University of London.
 His work explores the landscape imaginaries of artists, focusing upon neglected, abandoned, or ruined landscapes in urban and rural areas.
 He considers representations of landscape in terms of the practices from which they emerge, paying attention to materiality, tool use, the body, and memory.

 He has a PhD in Social and Cultural Geography from the Royal Holloway University of London, which considers the practices and geographical imaginaries of artists in relation to east London urban margins under the rubrics of the uncanny, contamination, and the organism.
 This work engages with discourses that seek to dissolve distinctions between nature/culture and subject/landscape, most notably non-representational theory and posthuman approaches to landscape.
 He previously received an MA in Architecture and Urbanism from the Manchester School of Architecture, which considers the historical layering of infrastructure in Manchester and its relation to disuse and creativity.
 This was presented as book Fragmented Townscape, a counterinterpretation of Gordon Cullen’s Concise Townscape, which considers the visual coherence of cities.